wwg-boston/go-setup-1/README.md

 `export GOPATH=$HOME/go`

 ### Additional Installation Help
-Google has complete documentation incase you run into any install issues: (Getting Started)[https://golang.org/doc/install]
+Google has complete documentation incase you run into any install issues: Getting Started https://golang.org/doc/install

 ## Go Tools

 ### Fmt
-(`go fmt`) formats your Go code so that it meets Go standards and keeps it consistent across different contributors.
+`go fmt` formats your Go code so that it meets Go standards and keeps it consistent across different contributors.

 ### Vet
-(`go vet`) vets your program for mistakes
+`go vet` vets your program for mistakes

+### Imports
+`go get code.google.com/p/go.tools/cmd/goimports` - this fixes all issues with imports, and will rewrite your import statement based on the strcuture of your code.
+`brew install mercurial` (on Mac, if you don't have Mercurial installed)

 ## Contact information
 Feel free to email me (Alex) or Jen if you have any questions or suggestions for the meetups.